Covid 19 & Rapid Hair Loss: What You Need to Know

 Side Effects of Long Covid & Post Covid: Telogen Effluvium

-As if the global pandemic of 2020 hadn’t delivered enough blows, it appears that those who have recovered from the COVID-19 virus can experience unexpected aftereffects, including Telogen Effluvium, a hair loss condition associated with extreme stress on the central nervous system.
+As if the global pandemic of 2020, which shows no sign of significantly abating, hadn’t delivered enough blows, it appears that those who have recovered from the COVID-19 virus can experience unexpected aftereffects, including Telogen Effluvium, a hair loss condition associated with extreme stress on the central nervous system.

 Although it is not listed as an official side-effect of Covid, millions of people who have recovered from the viral infection have reported extreme hair loss in the initial two weeks to six-month period post-infection.
 Some individuals lose hair in clumps, while others report general rapid shedding.